Exponential Smoothing: A Guide to Getting Started

 Holt’s method is more accurate than SES for time series data with a trend, but it doesn’t work well for time series data with a seasonal component.

-Holt-Winters’ exponential smoothing, also referred to as triple exponential smoothing, is used to forecast time series data that has both a trend and a seasonal component.
+Holt-Winters’ exponential smoothing, also referred to as triple exponential smoothing, is used to forecast time series data with both a trend and a seasonal component.
 It uses three smoothing parameters: α for the level (the intercept), β for the trend, and γ for the seasonal component.

 The triple exponential smoothing formulas are given by: